The Auckland region moved to Alert Level 2 at 11.59pm on Sunday 30 August 2020.

 - School hostels will continue to operate for those boarders who are unable to safely return home.
 See the Alert Level 2 guidance for hostels as a reminder of what is required.

 - Support your community by displaying the QR code posters for the NZ COVID Tracer App.

-At Alert Level 2, schools will be open for learning.
+At Alert Level 2, Auckland schools will be open for learning.
 As we prepare to welcome our learners back to a physical school environment, we need to ensure that this transition is carefully managed.
-Throughout the system, we are all learning how to do this together.

 People will have different emotions and responses when they return to school, return to previous routines, and discover the resulting short and long term changes of the post-COVID-19 world.
 Students may react differently over time and some responses could be triggered by seemingly unrelated events.
 A well-constructed plan will help ease this transition back to school.